kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The name of the defconfig as reported by the CI loop" },
+            "lab_id": {
+                "type": "string",
+                "description": "The ID of the lab that is doing the boot tests" },
             "time": {
                 "type": "object",
-                "description": "Time take to boot the board as milliseconds from epoch", "properties": {
+                "description": "Time taken to boot the board", "properties": {
                     "$date": {
                         "type": "number",
-                        "description": "Milliseconds from epoch time"
+                        "description": "Milliseconds from epoch time",
+                        "format": "utc-millisec"
                     }
                 }
             },